 I will require non-exclusive World anthology rights in English in print, ebook, and audio formats for stories I select for this volume.

 I will accept science fiction stories, novelettes, and novellas for consideration in the following formats:

 EPUB, MOBI, and .DOC – email to:

-I strongly dislike reading PDFs, so please do not send me work in this format unless you have no other options.
+I strongly dislike reading PDFs and they are more difficult to work with, so please do not send me work in this format unless you have no other options.